 Charles L. Solomont is a trial lawyer.
-He focuses on complex commercial litigation and bankruptcy.
-Carl has been handling complex litigation, class action and regulatory matters for a broad range of financial institutions and other public and private companies for 20 years.
+He focuses on complex commercial litigation, real estate litigation, and bankruptcy.
+Carl has been handling complex litigation, class action and regulatory matters for a broad range of financial institutions, real estate developers, and other public and private companies for 20 years.
 He has successfully litigated high-stakes creditors’ rights, real estate, franchise and distribution, and intellectual property matters and has tried cases to juries, judges, and arbitrators in many jurisdictions across the country.

 Before joining Morgan Lewis, Carl was a partner in the financial institutions regulatory, enforcement, and litigation and securities and financial institutions litigation practice at another international law firm.